-The Key Stage 5 curriculum builds upon students' initial understanding, extending their knowledge in the areas of substantive knowledge and disciplinary knowledge.
+The Key Stage five curriculum builds upon students' initial understanding, extending their knowledge in the areas of substantive knowledge, and disciplinary knowledge.

-Through developing their knowledge of substantive content, students are able to engage with application in disciplinary Chemistry.
+Through developing their knowledge of substantive content, students are able to engage with application in disciplinary science.

-Students also develop an understanding of the interdisciplinary nature of their studies, and this is supported though explicit cross-curricular links in Physics, Mathematics, Biology, Applied Science, Psychology and Geography.
+Students also develop an understanding of the interdisciplinary nature of their studies, and this is supported though explicit cross-curricular links in physics, mathematics, chemistry, biology, psychology and geography.